Swamperella Press Kit

 The original mandate of Swamperella, "to honour the Cajun music tradition", has never been compromised.
 The integrity of the traditional form and sentiment has always been maintained even as originals and Zydeco began seeping into the Swamperella repertoire.
 But there’s nothing stodgy about this band.
 The old time flavour stirred up in a brand new pot makes for a fabulous and rich musical experience and the Swamp-stew just keeps getting yummier.
 Our 2007 release - On The Line - is full of Sweet Cajun ballads, knock-out two steps, Creole, Zydeco, along with tasty surprises - standards such as Corrina with a New Orlean’s beat and originals such as Same Old You, Katrina - a twin fiddle memorial to the victims of Hurricane Katrina and The Frankenstein - a zinging Zydeco party tune (tongue in cheek reference to Zydeco King Keith Frank).

-In February 2013, Swampella will release our 4th cd.
-Leopard Skin Coat features rocking Swamperella originals some classic Cajun and Creole favourites.
+Leopard Skin Coat our 4th cd was released in February 2013, and features rocking Swamperella originals some classic Cajun and Creole favourites.

 Swamperella can rock a festival tent with fabulous two-steps and zydeco faves, perform a riveting main stage concert and play acoustically, front porch-style, all in the same day.
 From Cajun twin fiddling and rustic solo accordion, to rockin’ washboard-driven Zydeco originals and traditional tunes, the Swamp experience is exciting, heartfelt and authentic.